German submarine U-66 (1940): Sinking

 With the two vessels stuck fast, a party of Germans, under the command of U-66s first officer, Klaus Herbig, attempted to climb onto the American escort's forecastle to create a diversion while Seehausen and the remainder of the U-boat's crew worked to free the boat.
-As American sailors saw the boarding party climbing on deck, hand-to-hand fighting broke out in which a number of Germans were killed or wounded before the U-boat was able to make good its escape.
+As American sailors saw the boarding party climbing on deck, hand-to-hand fighting broke out in which a number of Germans were killed or wounded before the U-boat was able to make good her escape.
 Five armed Germans remained on deck of the destroyer but they were quickly overpowered and taken prisoner.
 Buckleys 3-inch gun was unleashed on the U-boat as the Americans chased after her, but U-66 then turned and rammed Buckley near her engine room, damaging the ship's starboard screw.
 Soon afterward, U-66 was scuttled on Seehausen's orders to prevent her secret equipment from being captured.
 Buckley then began rescue operations, which lasted three hours.

 U-66 was lost at position with 24 dead and 36 survivors, all of whom were captured by Buckley.
 Seehausen was not among the survivors, who were later transferred to Block Island.
 For his act of ramming U-66, Brent Abel received the Navy Cross.